Vivian-Portfolio/Super-Mart/README_TEMPLATE.md

 # Super Mart Sales Analysis
-> *One sentence.
-What did you analyze, build, or solve - and why does it matter?*
+> *Built an interactive Power BI sales dashboard analyzing two years of Super Mart transactions to uncover revenue trends, top products, and profitability insights*

 ---

 ## ⚙️ Project Type Flags
 > *Check what applies.
 This helps reviewers and collaborators understand the nature of the work at a glance.
 Delete this block before publishing.*

-- [ ] Dashboard / Data Visualization
+- [x] Dashboard / Data Visualization
-- [ ] Predictive Modelling / M
+- [ ] Predictive Modelling
-- [ ] Data Cleaning / Wrangling
+- [x] Data Cleaning / Wrangling
 - [ ] End-to-End (multiple of the above)
 - [ ] Other: ___________